Visit Antibes

 Visit Antibes, the Mediterranean city

 Bordered by the Mediterranean, the town of Antibes brilliantly blends a gentle way of life with cultural visits.
-As you wander through its azure lanes and along the ramparts built by Vauban, discover Antibes’ hidden treasures: museums, markets and iodine-filled walks.
-Enhance your stay in one of the must-see towns on the Côte d’Azur, with our ideas for visits.
+Take a stroll through the narrow streets and ramparts built by Vauban, and discover Antibes’ hidden treasures: museums, markets and sea-scented walks.
+Enhance your stay in one of the must-visit towns on the Côte d’Azur with our ideas for visits.

-Drive to the old town to get in tune with the Côte d’Azur rhythm.
-Here, the watchwords are warmth and friendliness; plenty of time to soak up the local colours and visit the Provencal market.
+Head for the old town to get in tune with the Côte d’Azur rhythm.
+Here, warmth and friendliness are the watchwords, soak up the local colours and visit the Provencal market.

-Fish, fruit and vegetables, traditional dishes and local artisans: succumb to Mediterranean flavours as you wander between the stalls of this typical market.
+Fish, fruit and vegetables, traditional dishes and local artisans: succumb to the flavours of the Mediterranean as you stroll through the stalls of this typical market.
 It’s open every morning in summer and from Tuesday to Sunday the rest of the year.
-With your basket full and the sun at its zenith, it’s time to head back inside to enjoy your finds!
+With your basket full and the sun at its zenith, it’s time to head home and enjoy your finds!

-At Rue du Saint-Esprit, you’ll come across the Chapelle Saint-Esprit d’Antibes and the Cathedral of Notre-Dame de l’Immaculée Conception.
+Take a detour down rue du Saint-Esprit and you’ll come across the Chapelle Saint-Esprit d’Antibes and the Cathédrale Notre-Dame de l’Immaculée Conception.
 Two ochre-coloured monuments well worth a visit!

 2. Marvel at the Musée Picasso

-The façade of the musée Picasso sets the scene: art, a view and cachet.
-At the gateway to seaside Vieil-Antibes, in the Grimaldi castle, the museum dedicated to the artist Picasso blends in with the white stones of the ramparts!
+The façade of the Musée Picasso sets the scene: art, views and cachet.
+At the gateway to old Antibes by the sea, in the Grimaldi castle, the museum dedicated to the artist Picasso blends in with the white stones of the ramparts!

 The advantage of a guide?
-Learn more about the context in which the works were created, as well as the link between the artists and the town of Antibes.
+Learn more about the context in which the works were created and the link between the artists and the town of Antibes.

-Don’t leave the premises too quickly!
-Your visit to the museum continues outside the stone walls, on its pretty panoramic terrace, where you can admire a painting combining azure blue and a sculpture by Mirò.
+Don’t leave the museum too quickly!
+The visit to the museum continues outside the stone walls, on its pretty panoramic terrace, where you can admire a painting combining azure blue and a sculpture by Mirò.
+You’ll leave with stars in your eyes!

 To continue your artistic visits, here are a few museums not to be missed: